NAUM ESTEVEZ CAN DEFEND YOUR POSSESSION AND DISTRIBUTION OF DRUG CHARGES IN VIRGINIA

 Aside from alcohol and tobacco, marijuana is the most commonly used recreational drug, estimated to have been used by more than 100,000,000 people at one time or another.
 While driving under the influence (DUI) is often associated with drinking and driving, Virginia DUI laws apply to driving while under the influence of drugs, as well.
 Even though many consider the drug harmless and carry on regular day to day activities while under the drug’s influence, it is illegal to drive while intoxicated.
 If an individual is caught driving while impaired by marijuana or any other drug, he or she may be subject not only to fines and imprisonment for possession and use, but may also face additional fines, jail time, and license suspension as a result.

-Virginia Drug Diversion
+Virginia Drug Rehabilitation and Counseling